embraceableAI/SynthIOS/README.md

 ## 📂 Project Structure
 ```
 .
-├── SynthIOS_Notebook-Guide.ipynb       # Jupyter Notebooks for using and customizing the pipeline
+├── SynthIOS_Notebook-Guide.ipynb      # Jupyter Notebooks for using, understanding and customizing the pipeline
 ├── SynthIOS.py                        # Python script for automating data generation
 ├── utils.py                           # utility Functions for Data-Handling & Generation
 ├── prompt_templates.py                # The Prompt-Templates used for generation of Reasoning Samples & Solutions
 ├── requirements.txt                   # Requirements to run the script and notebook
 ├── .env                               # Configuration file for API keys and settings
 ├── README.md                          # This documentation
 ```

 ## 🎓 Usage